butla/bultrowicz.com/cd-with-angularjs-commits.rst

 * Build debug.
 Not through SSH, but with browser-based snap-shell.
 I think I'd prefer SSH, but being able to do it in the browser is also nice.
 * Build steps defined in Bash.
 No custom configuration syntax to learn, just plain old scripts!
-* Ability to group biuld steps into stages; even one's that need to be triggered manually (good for e.g. manual or exploratory tests).
+* Ability to group build steps into stages; even one's that need to be triggered manually (good for e.g. manual or exploratory tests).

 Cons: